ColoradoSchoolOfMines/acmx_website/README.md

 (**Note**: If you added new files instead of just changing ones that were already there, you should run `git add -A` at this point.)

-    git commit -m "A short description of what I changed."
+    git commit -m "Change X to make it better"

 And push the changes to GitHub: